 - The December, year X-1,editions of Mathematics Today and the LMS Newsletter shall contain:

 (a) An outline of the regulations and arrangements for the award of the Medal; (b) An invitation to members of the Society and Institute to submit their views confidentially in writing to the Committee Secretary by 28th February, year X.

 - The Committee may seek written opinions from other mathematicians on candidates and on their service to mathematics and to the mathematical community.

 - The Committee may itself make nominations for the Medal, with the proposer completing a nomination form.
 The Committee shall seek to ensure that a strong, diverse field is nominated for consideration.

 - The Presidents and the members of the Medal Committee shall be ineligible for the award of the Medal in years of awards for which they serve.

 - The recipient should not be a Councillor of either organisation at the time of the nomination or at the time of ratification by Councils.

-- In the event that the voting of the Medal Committee results in a tie, the Presidents of the two societies shall have an additional vote.
+- At the decision-meeting all committee members will declare their ‘interests,’ regarding those under consideration.
+In the event that the voting of the Medal Committee results in a tie, the Presidents of the two societies shall have an additional vote.
 Should this again result in a tie, the Chair of the Committee shall have a final and casting vote.